soccerGB/DockerTestScipts/DCOS/MSI/readme.md

 # Experiments with redirecting Instance Metadata Service requests from a container to a external facing proxy container

-## Building test images for running on the WindowsServerCore 1709
+## Building test images for running on the WindowsServerCore 1709 image

 1. Build a python image on top of for WindowsServerCore 1709